-- Reports a history of injection drug use within the last five years. - Receipt of an experimental HIV vaccine.

-• Any condition that, in the opinion of the study staff, would make participation in the study unsafe, complicate interpretation of study outcome data, or otherwise interfere with achieving the study objectives.
+- Reports a history of injection drug use within the last five years. - Receipt of an experimental HIV vaccine. - Any condition that, in the opinion of the study staff, would make participation in the study unsafe, complicate interpretation of study outcome data, or otherwise interfere with achieving the study objectives. - Incarceration in a correctional facility, prison, or jail; and involuntary incarceration in a medical facility for psychiatric or physical (e.g. infectious disease) illness.